 How long is basil pesto good for?

-Basil pesto can be stored in a jar in the fridge for up to two weeks.
+Basil pesto without pine nuts can be stored in a jar in the fridge for up to two weeks.
 I like to pour a layer of olive oil on the surface then place a tight lid on.
 I use a mason jar for mine–if the pesto is exposed to air it will darken and may change flavor slightly so the olive oil on the top helps protect the flavor and color.

-Can basil pesto sauce be frozen?
+Can pesto be frozen?

 Yes.
 I love to freeze big batches of it every year when basil is in season.
 To freeze, you can fill an empty ice cube tray with the finished pesto and chill until firm.
 Pop them out and store them in an air tight container in the freezer for up to 3 months.